 The Ontario Experience at Waterfalls Lodge

-Experience excellent fishing, ATV Fishing Adventures, homecooked meals, and relaxing waterfalls
+Experience excellent fishing, ATV Fishing Adventures, home-cooked meals, and relaxing waterfalls.

 The main lodge and cottages provide lakeside scenery that’s tough to beat.
 The cottages are very roomy, very clean, and have everything you need for your stay.
 It’s a family-friendly destination for sure.
 They have kayaks, canoes, a white sand beach, a sauna, and a concrete launch ramp if you decide to bring your boat.
 The log cabin that overlooks the falls is quite unique.
 The sounds of the waterfalls are relaxing as you drift off to sleep and dream about the next day’s fishing.
+For breakfast and dinner, they offer delicious home-cooked meals.

 (Photo credit: Lindner Media)

 The two waterfalls on the property actually used to run an old sawmill.
 The original wheel can be seen at the base of the falls as it flows into Denvic Lake.
 Right before we left, I caught a big smallmouth there.
 We had an excellent time on Denvic, catching a lot of big smallmouth.
 All of the boats are rigged and ready for fishing, complete with big casting platforms, lots of storage, quiet 4-stroke motors, and a live well.
-They also are equipped with sonar, an anchor, paddles, and life jackets.
+They are also equipped with sonar, an anchor, paddles, and life jackets.
 I would suggest getting one that has a trolling motor if you’re bass fishing.

 (Photo credit: Lindner Media)